 How is taxation different from stealing?
 What right does the government have to take some of our money?
 No taxation without representation?
 What difference does representation make?
+John and Ken pay their dues with Barbara Fried from the Stanford Law School.

 What right does the government have to tax at all?
 What difference is there between taxes and theft?
 Taxes can be seen as fees for services, such as road construction.
 What justifies any taxation?
 What's the best tax scheme?
 Ken introduces Barbara Fried, professor of law at Stanford.
 Why should the government get any part of the profit from selling something I own?
 Fried says that it helps to think that we are in a joint venture with the government, so the government has a right to some of our money.